 Ability to import objects from the MultiCloud Marketplace into a RightScale account.
 The ability to view the MultiCloud Marketplace (while logged into the RightScale dashboard) requires the 'designer' role.

 Ability to manage network and firewall permissions that are used by instances in the cloud.
 You will need this permission in order to create security groups and define individual firewall rules within those security groups.
+You will also need this permission in order to create Virtual Private Clouds (VPCs) and subnets.
 Only trusted users should be granted this permission.
 You will also be able to view and generate Infrastructure Audit Reports.

 Ability to log into running servers.
 For Linux servers you can SSH into the instance as yourself.
 (You are identified by the email address that you use to log into the RightScale Dashboard.)
 For Windows servers you can create a Remote Desktop Connection using RDP.
 Your managed SSH Key is used for authentication purposes.
 In order to establish a remote connection you must also make sure that the running instance has the appropriate firewall permissions to allow SSH (TCP port 22) and RDP (TCP port 3389) connections.
 See What is Server Login Control?